 Substance Use Recovery Resources: Community stigma trainings, Peer Recovery Coach Program, Narcan education and distribution.

-Youth Engagement: Provides community support and advocacy for youth and adult mentors
+Youth Engagement: Community support and advocacy for youth and adult mentors.

-Obesity and Let’s Go!: Connections for local schools and childcare sites and healthy nutrition.
-Physical activity opportunities and resources.
+Obesity and Let’s Go!: Connections for local schools and childcare sites to Let’s Go! and healthy nutrition.
+Physical activity opportunities and resources for youth and adults.

-Nutrition Education: Classes for children, adults, and families on healthy eating, cooking on a limited budget, meal planning, reading nutrition labels and interactive grocery tours.
+Nutrition Education: Classes for children, adults, and families on healthy eating, cooking on a limited budget, meal planning, reading nutrition labels, gardening education and interactive grocery tours.

 Tobacco Prevention and Recovery: Assistance with tobacco-free policy development and modification.
+Provides youth education and prevention.
 Support for individuals wishing to quit nicotine use.

-Healthy Community Coalition is a State of Maine car seat distribution site.
-Families who qualify can make an appointment for an application and the installment process.
+Healthy Community Coalition is a State of Maine Car Seat Distribution Site.
+Qualifying families can make an appointment for an application and the installment process.
 Free car seat checks are also available for families who already have a seat but have questions about installation or sizing.